lynxthecat/cake-autorate/README.md

 at that configured maximum,
 even though the true connection capacity might be slightly higher.

+An optional `upload_only=1` mode is available for setups that want to control only the upload shaper.
+In this mode cake-autorate no longer requires a download CAKE/IFB interface, but it also cannot directly address download-side bufferbloat.

 To elaborate on setting the minimum and maximum, a variable bandwidth connection may be most ideally divided up into a known fixed, stable component, on top of which is provided an unknown variable component: